Background pattern

 What is type 2 diabetes and how does Forxiga help?

-• In type 2 diabetes, your body does not produce enough insulin or is unable to use insulin effectively.
+• In type 2 diabetes, your body does not produce enough insulin or is not able to use the insulin it produces properly.
 This leads to high blood sugar levels.
-This can cause serious problems such as heart disease or kidney disease, blindness, and poor circulation in arms and legs.
+This can cause serious problems like heart disease or kidney disease, blindness, and poor circulation in arms and legs.

-• Forxiga works by eliminating excess sugar from your body.
+• Forxiga works by removing excess sugar from your body.
 It may also help prevent heart disease.

 What is heart failure and how does Forxiga help?